 Bring your casual clobber for muddy walks in the country (don't forget your waterproofs to stand up to the British weather).
 A dash of tweed wouldn't be out of place.

 Pets are accepted in all room types (excluding Indulgent) for £20 a night, and are welcome in the lounge/bar (where bowls are provided), but not the restaurant.
 Dogs larger than a labrador/retriever unfortunately cannot be accommodated.
 See more pet-friendly hotels in Cotswolds.

-Under-12s can stay in cots (£15 a night) and extra beds (£30 a night) on request in Superior and Deluxe rooms (some Feature rooms can accommodate extra beds, but you'll need to book well in advance).
-High chairs are available in the restaurant.
+Under-12s can stay in extra beds (£30 a night) on request in Superior rooms (some Feature rooms can also accommodate extra beds) you'll need to book well in advance.
+Baby cots are (£15 a night) and high chairs are available in the restaurant.